CUSail-Navigation/sailbot/setup/README.md

 ros2 launch sailboat_launch sailboat.launch.py
 ```

-Note that this should fail trying to open the serial ports.
+Note that this should fail trying to open the serial ports with a verbose error output, one line of which should look something like ```[airmar-1] serial.serialutil.SerialException: [Errno 2] could not open port /dev/ttyACM0: [Errno 2] No such file or directory: '/dev/ttyACM0'```

 ---

-## Step 6: Stopping the Container
+## Step 5: Stopping the Container

 To exit the container, press `Ctrl+D` or type `exit`.
 If you used the `--rm` flag, the container will automatically be removed after you exit.
 If you want to keep the container running in the background, remove the `--rm` flag and instead use the `-d` flag for detached mode: